solana-labs/solana/docs/src/proposals/interest-bearing-tokens.md

 cross-check the mint or program information using a signature check on the token-list data.

-TODO consider adding Rust and C versions of the registry for on-chain programs, Ledger, and RPC
+The token-list client libraries can fetch, cache, and query all registry info, to be used for simple program and mint validation.

 TODO consider detailing the process of including a new program